-Risk Inherent risk Controls Residual risk Member experience Insufficient climate action and/or leadership that supports changing policy in this area erodes the value, benefits (both tangible and intangible), and integrity of membership.
+Risk Inherent risk1 Controls Residual risk 1 Member experience Insufficient climate action and/or leadership that supports changing policy in this area erodes the value, benefits (both tangible and intangible), and integrity of membership.
 Medium (L4, C2) Dedicated ESG employees Membership of A4S, the GRI and the IFRS Foundation business network Submissions to governments, regulators and standard-setters Low (L3, C2) Failure to engage members on climate change and the low-carbon economy transition leads to a loss of market traction and reputational damage, especially longer-term as the effects of climate change become more acute and competitors' first mover advantages mature.
 Medium (L4, C3) Dedicated ESG employees ESG Steering Committee to oversee communication plans Medium (L3, C2) Failure to equip CPA Australia's Directors and the leadership team with the knowledge and tools to make the best possible decisions on climate change and the low-carbon economy transition, undermines long-term resilience and erodes member trust in the organisation.
 Medium (L4, C2) ESG (including climate-related) responsibilities included in Board and Board Committee charters ESG Steering Committee Board and leadership upskilling and training Low (L2, C2) Failure to adequately explain and/or communicate the importance of climate change and the low-carbon economy transition leads to a loss of members and/or members feeling left behind.
-Low (L2, C2) • Climate-related developments communicated through an ESG page on our website, articles in INTHEBLACK etc. Low (L2, C2) Member education Failure to adequately support current and future members with the knowledge and skills required to meet emerging market and client needs.
-Medium (L3, C3) Climate-related CPD offer CPA Australia thought leadership on climate-related issues Medium (L2, C3) Training and education materials for members fail to stay up-to-date with the rapid pace of climate-related policy and regulation developments and are not delivered in a timely manner.
+Low (L2, C2) Climate-related developments communicated through an ESG page on our website, articles in INTHEBLACK etc. Low (L2, C2) Member education Failure to adequately support current and future members with the knowledge and skills required to meet emerging market and client needs.
+Medium (L3, C3) Climate-related CPD offerCPA Australia thought leadership on climate-related issues Medium (L2, C3) Training and education materials for members fail to stay up-to-date with the rapid pace of climate-related policy and regulation developments and are not delivered in a timely manner.
 Medium (L3, C3) Climate-related CPD offer CPA Australia thought leadership on climate-related issues Medium (L2, C3) Policy and Advocacy Failure to provide insights on the future of the profession and/or act as a key source on information for members and the broader accounting profession.
-Medium (L4, C2) Failure to recognise and advocate for new and emerging climate-related membership requirements leads members to increasingly believe that CPA Australia is not demonstrating the necessary leadership with respect to climate-related policy change.
+Medium (L4, C2) CPA Australia thought leadership on climate-related issues Policy and advocacy work Submissions to governments, regulators and standard-setters on climate related legislation and standards Low (L2, C2) Failure to recognise and advocate for new and emerging climate-related membership requirements leads members to increasingly believe that CPA Australia is not demonstrating the necessary leadership with respect to climate-related policy change.
 Low (L3, C2) CPA Australia thought leadership on climate related issues Policy and advocacy work Climate-related CPD offer Low (L3, C2)